 - Your Guide to the Best Things to do in Bellingham

 Ballard Locks (AKA Hiram M. Chittenden Locks)

-The Ballard Locks connect the salt water of Puget Sound with the fresh water of Lake Washington.
-The two bodies of water have over a 20-foot difference in water level height thus requiring locks.
+One of our favorite free things to do outdoors in Seattle is to walk the mighty Ballard Locks and surrounding garden.
+The Ballard Locks connect the salt water of Puget Sound with the freshwater of Lake Union and Lake Washington.
+The bodies of water have over a 20-foot difference in water level height thus requiring locks.

 Operated by the U.S. Army Corps of Engineers this vital pathway operates 24-hours a day.
-From small personal watercraft to larger commercial vessels the Ballard Locks are a busy spot.
+From small personal watercraft to larger commercial vessels the Ballard Locks is a busy spot.

-At the entrance to the Ballard Locks park there’s even a chowder house that serves up Fish ‘N Chips and other assorted seafood.
+Don’t miss the Lockspot cafe at the entrance to the Ballard Locks it’s a fantastic chowder house that serves up Fish ‘N Chips and other assorted seafood.

 Ballard Locks Fish Ladder